cynapse-ccri/nf-cynapse/README.md

 The individual tools have versions aligned to the tool release, the repo release is for user convenience when referencing rather than use commit IDs.

+## pre-commit

+In order to provide a level of coding standards and assurance this project has pre-commit hooks.

+Where possible pre-commit hooks are executed as part of CI and block progress, to ensure this is minimised activate checking in your local environment.
+Please see the [pre-commit] docs for how to do this.

 ### Coding guidance

 Please see the relevant [`tools`](tools/README.md) or `workflows`(workflows/README.md) README files.